Table of Contents for this Page

 At this cost you can expect a landscaping contractor to first measure the water pressure at your home.
 This will determine the number of zones, or sprinklers that run at one time.
 After this, they’ll provide a plan, or layout of your sprinkler system, and provide a price quote.
 Once agreed upon, they’ll provide all supplies and labor needed to mark the system, pull the irrigation lines underground, install the sprinkler heads and zone valves as well as a backflow unit.
 Once completed, they’ll test the system, show you how to use it and clean up the work space.
 They should replant grass seed as needed over areas where the grass was disturbed.

 Overview of Yard Watering Systems

-A sprinkler system on a programmable timer is the most convenient way to keep your landscape watered with the proper amount of irrigation, and lowest waste.
+A sprinkler system on a programmable timer is the most convenient way to keep your yard and landscaping watered with the proper amount of irrigation and lowest waste.
 A properly planned system is customized to the shape, size and features of your landscape.

 This page includes complete details about cost of a complete lawn irrigation system, factors that will dictate what you may have to pay, and whether DIY is a good option.

 You’ll also find sprinkler irrigation system cost estimates from other sites and actual sprinkler system prices submitted by homeowners after the completion of their projects.
 Feel free to return here to share your project description and cost for the benefit of other readers.